Skip to content (press enter)

 • Treasurer: Oversees the chapter's finances and budget.

-• Volunteer Activities Coordinator: Focus on specific areas like volunteer coordination, campaigns, or events.
+• Volunteer Coordinator: Focus on specific areas like volunteer coordination, campaigns, or events

-• Member-at-Large: Provide assistance across different areas of the chapter's work, filling in where needed, such as helping organize events, leading campaigns, or supporting outreach efforts.
+• At-Large: Provide assistance across different areas of the chapter's work, filling in where needed, such as helping organize events, leading campaigns, or supporting outreach efforts.

 How long is the term for an Executive Committee member?